dusking/solen/_sources/index.rst.txt

    :alt: License
    :target: https://github.com/dusking/solen/blob/main/LICENSE

-Solen is both CLI and a python library aim to handle the RPC commands for a Solana based Token.
+Solen is a base Python util for Solana based token commands.
-It handle Solana based token instructions and Solana NFTs instructions.
+You can use it as a CLI tool and as a python library.
 It's based on the `Solana.py package <https://github.com/michaelhly/solana-py>`_ and on the `Solana JSON RPC <https://docs.solana.com/developing/clients/jsonrpc-api/>`_.